 Getting started#

-The Python Scripting extension in SAMSON provides Python bindings for SAMSON API and an integrated Python console.
+The Python Scripting extension in SAMSON provides Python bindings for the SAMSON API and an integrated Python console.

-Python bindings for the SAMSON API are done in the same structure as the SAMSON SDK: classes have the same short names as in the SDK and functions are exposed with the same names and parameters except for some getter/setter functions that are exposed as class properties where possible.
-This makes it possible to easily trasnfer your code between Python and C++ with minor modifications.
+The Python bindings follow the same overall structure as the SAMSON SDK: classes have the same short names as in the SDK and functions keep the same names and parameters, except that some getter/setter pairs are exposed as Python properties where appropriate.
+This makes it easy to transfer code between Python and C++ with only minor modifications.

 Importing samson module#